CoffeeAndCode/jonknapp.com/_posts/2013-06-29-switch-active-hipchat-account-on-mac.md

   account on a Mac without logging out and back in every time.
 ---

+**Update:** Seems that this method doesn't play as nice since Mavericks and cloud keychains came into existance.
+Worst case, the `switch` command won't do anything and it just logs you into the previous account you used with the HipChat client.

+Balls back in your court HipChat.

+---

 I love [HipChat](https://www.hipchat.com/) for team communication.
 I've used it for several different projects, which has led me to a bit of a conundrum.
 The main service [does not allow you to manage multiple accounts](http://help.hipchat.com/knowledgebase/articles/64418)